 What Style of Scotch is Best in the Summer?

 You can enjoy whisky in lots of ways.
-One of the best ways to enjoy whisky in the summer is as a highball, or in cocktails.
+Some great ways to enjoy whisky in the summer include on the rocks, as a highball, or in cocktails.
 But, in this article, I want to focus on whisky to enjoy neat, or with a little water, in the warmer weather.